datafest-prep/datafest-prep.github.io/about.md

 # Course Topics

-We will be covering topics like these:
+The activities cover topics like:

 - Visualizations with ggplot2
-- TidyR vs Base R
+- Introduction to TidyR
-- GitHub and Collaborative Coding
-- Data Visualization and Data Cleaning
+- Data Wrangling and Data Cleaning
-- Advanced Visualization and Interactive Graphics
+- Working on projects as a team
-- Creating a Plan, Addressing Client Needs, and Advanced Data Prep
+- Creating a Plan and Addressing Client Needs
 - Regression Reviews and How to Choose a Model
-- Decision Trees : All about it!
+- Introduction to Decision Trees
 - Practice Competition (focus on data cleaning / prep and making a plan)
 - How to give an effective presentation?
 All what to do (and not to do)